craftcms/docs/docs/3.x/testing/framework/config-options.md

 The [config path](../../directory-structure.md#config) Craft can use during testing.

 ::: warning
-If you are testing an actual Craft site this directory cannot be the config directory you use for the production site.
-I.E. Ensure it is located within the `tests/_craft/` folder.
+If you’re testing an actual Craft site, this directory cannot be the config directory you use for the production site.
+Ensure it’s located within the `tests/_craft/` folder.
 :::

 ### `CRAFT_MIGRATIONS_PATH`